farm-gym/farm-gym/docs/info.md

 <img src="media/farm-day-250.png?raw=true" width="24%">
 <br>
 Eventually, the fruits become ripe  can can be harvested.
 Here, no harvest is done, so after a while all the fruit rotten, and we consider at this stage that the plant dies.
-Here we continue the simulation long later, and we see on Day 355 the first frost event.
+Here we continue the simulation long later, the dead plant has been reabsorbed by the soil and we see on Day 355 the first frost event.
 <br>
 <img src="media/farm-day-263.png?raw=true" width="24%">
 <img src="media/farm-day-268.png?raw=true" width="24%">